 The Falcons qualified for the NCHA Harris Cup Playoffs for the third straight season under Wise in 2015-16.
-CUW competes in the Northern Collegiate Hockey Association, one of the best conferences in all of Division III hockey.
+CUW competes in the Northern Collegiate Hockey Association, one of the strongest conferences in all of Division III hockey.

 The Falcons have also succeeded in the classroom under Wise, having led the NCHA in All-Academic selections in both 2013-14 and 2014-15.
 In 2014-15, CUW had a tied for league-best nine players earn All-Academic honors.
 A year before, the Falcons placed a school-record 14 players on the All-Academic team.
 In order to qualify for All-Academic honors, a player must have a 3.30 GPA.
 Last season, the Falcons placed eight more players on the All-Academic Team.

 In addition, Wise had coached several players over his tenure who have set program records.
-Among those was defensemen Eli Riddle, who set the career record for assists.
+Among those were defensemen Eli Riddle, who set the career record for assists.

 The Falcons also had one other first happen under Wise, appearing in a national poll.
 CUW has appeared in the USCHO.com poll four times over the past three years, three of those coming in 2013-14.
-The Falcons also made a couple appearances in the D3Hockey.com Poll, receiving votes on two separate occasions in 2013-14.
+The Falcons also made a couple of appearances in the D3Hockey.com Poll, receiving votes on two separate occasions in 2013-14.

 Wise came to CUW after eight seasons as the head coach at Marian University.
 Under his guidance, MU reached unprecedented heights advancing to the Midwest Collegiate Hockey Association Tournament eight consecutive seasons, earning the program’s first 20-win season and having the school’s first All-American.
 His program was included in the USCHO national poll several times.
 He was named the MCHA Coach of the Year twice (2007-08 and 2009-10).
 Wise also served as the Men’s Golf coach and was the Lake Michigan Conference Coach of the Year in 2004.